-Both Lowcountry local governments and the State of South Carolina have come to realize that a workforce educated and trained for both existing and prospective jobs will 2030 Walterboro Comprehensive Plan be a major marketing advantage in attracting new businesses and institutions.
+Both Lowcountry local governments and the State of South Carolina have come to realize that a workforce educated and trained for both existing and prospective jobs will be a major marketing advantage in attracting new businesses and institutions.
 In the four counties of this region educational attainment levels have increased over the past decade and new initiatives are in place or under way in local secondary and post-secondary educational institutions to ensure that the Lowcountry is able to train, nurture and retain a labor force relevant to economic diversification in the twenty-first century.
 Therefore, a variety of educational opportunities are already accessible to Walterboro's residents.

 - Secondary/Career Education.
 Walterboro offers both public and private secondary schooling options, including Thunderbolt Career and Technology Center.
 The programs offered there prepare students in the county for careers in a variety of areas. - Post Secondary Education.
 The public and private colleges and universities available to Walterboro residents provide a diverse spectrum of programs that provide the student with either certificate, diploma, undergraduate or graduate degrees.
-USC Salkehatchie, located near Walterboro's downtown, is a very special post-secondary resource readily available to the community. - Continuing Education.
-The County built and opened a Career Skills Center in 2011 in an effort to increase technical training for the workforce.
-The County, together with the Lowcountry Council of Governments, contracted to bring in a private provider, Palmetto Training.
-Since that point, hundreds of certified CDL Drivers, Welders, CNC Operators, and more have come out of the facility.
-This facility will surely be an integral part of growing our workforce locally.
+USC Salkehatchie, located near Walterboro's downtown, is a very special post-secondary resource readily available to the community.

+- Continuing Education.
+The Technical College of the Lowcountry (TCL) offers continuing educational programs geared towards those already in the work force or those that have been out of school for some time.
 Currently the Lowcountry has geared much of its continuing education towards the health sector.
-Other continuing education courses available in the region are: Building Construction, Computer Training, Culinary Arts, Insurance, Massage Therapy, Occupational Upgrade, Real Estate Appraisal and Continuing Ed., English/Spanish as a Second Language. - WIOA.
-The Lowcountry Workforce Development department at LCOG is also involved in the training of prospective job seekers and the area's youth.
-WIOA staff work with the area's educational institutions to help direct those looking for work force education and training and to determine current and future employment trends.
-Not only does the WIOA provide funds for job specific training for prospective employees but it also provides workshops and programs pertaining to work ethics and appearance in order to increase the likelihood of an employee performing to the level expected by employers.
+Other continuing education courses available in the region are: Building Construction, Computer Training, Culinary Arts, Insurance, Massage Therapy, Occupational Upgrade, Real Estate Appraisal and Continuing Ed., English/Spanish as a Second Language.
+TCL will soon have its first dedicated facility in Colleton County. - WIA.
+The Lowcountry Workforce Investment Area (WIA) department at LCOG is also involved in the training of prospective job seekers and the area's youth.
+WIA staff work with the area's educational institutions to help direct those looking for work force education and training and to determine current and future employment trends.
+Not only does the WIA provide job specific training for prospective employees but it also provides workshops and programs pertaining to work ethics and appearance in order to increase the likelihood of an employee performing to the level expected by employers.